STAIRlab/sees/docs/contrib/modeling/uniaxialMaterial/210-Engineered Cementitious Composites Material.md

+---
-# Engineered Cementitious Composites Material
+description: Engineered Cementitious Composites Material ...
+# ECC01

 <p>This command is used to construct a uniaxial Engineered Cementitious
 Composites (ECC)material object based on the ECC material model of Han,